JoshuaEubanksUCF/QMB6304/GitHub_version_control/README.md

 in case you want to reverse changes in the future.
-The next step is to *push* your changes to the online repository, which makes a permanent change to the online repository, thereby making those changes to other coders and the users of your code.
+The next step is to *push* your changes to the online repository, which makes a permanent change to the online repository, thereby making those changes available to other coders and the users of your code.

 <img src="Images/GitHub_Workflow.jpg" width="1000"/>